- Written by Dr.Mehmet Demircioglu

 In the first days after surgery, the scalp has gone through thousands of tiny surgical openings.
 It is normal for the recipient area and donor area to look red, tender, and slightly swollen.

 Small scabs usually form around the transplanted grafts.
 This is expected, and on a healthy healing path those scabs gradually dry, loosen, and come away with the washing routine advised by the clinic.
+When dryness is the main issue, saline spray after a hair transplant may help comfort, but worsening redness or pus needs review before making the decision when aloe vera or moisturizer is safe.
+If you are using a cold compress after a hair transplant, keep it away from scabs and do not rub the recipient area.

 Many patients also notice tightness, mild burning, itching, numbness, and a strange feeling when touching nearby areas.
 These sensations can feel worrying, but in many cases they reflect tissue healing and nerve sensitivity after surgery.